Phragm\'{e}n's Voting Methods and Justified Representation

 In addition to the methods described in the previous sections, there is another rule that is attributed, at least partially, to \phrag.\footnote{For details on the origin of this rule, see footnote 38 in the paper by \citet{Jans16a}, who refers to this method as \textit{\phrag's first method}. \citet{SEL17a} refer to the method as \textit{\phrag-STV}.} Following \citet{camps2019method}, we refer to this method as \textit{\eneP}.

-The method predates the load balancing methods and is similar in spirit to single transferable vote (STV) methods \citep{Tide95a}.
+The method predates the load balancing methods and is similar in spirit to single transferable vote (STV) methods~\citep{Tide95a}.
 It uses a quota $q$, which is defined either as the \textit{Hare quota} $q_H = \frac{n}{k}$ or as the \textit{Droop quota} $q_D = \frac{n}{k+1}$.
 The choice between $q_H$ and $q_D$ does not affect the axiomatic performance of the rule with respect to the properties studied in this paper (see Table \ref{tbl:jr2}).
-While \seqP and \eneP do not differ with respect to the representation properties studied in Section~\ref{sec:representation}, a crucial difference is that \eneP is not committee monotonic \cite{camps2019method}.
+While \eneP is indistinguishable from \seqP with respect to the representation properties studied in Section~\ref{sec:representation}, a crucial difference is that \eneP is not committee monotonic \cite{camps2019method}.

 \textbf{\eneP:} Initially, all voters have a voting weight of~$1$.
 Each ballot is counted fully, with its present voting weight, for each unelected candidate on the ballot.
-In each round, a candidate with maximal weighted approval score is chosen and the voting weight of voters approving this candidate are reduced: If the maximal weighted approval score $v$ is strictly greater than the quota (i.e., $v > q$), then each of these ballots has its voting power multiplied by $\frac{v-q}{v}$; if $v \le q$, then these ballots all get voting power $0$ (and are thus ignored in the sequel).
+In each round, a candidate with maximum weighted approval score is chosen and the voting weights of voters approving this candidate are reduced: If the maximum weighted approval score $v$ is strictly greater than the quota (i.e., $v > q$), then each of these ballots has its voting power multiplied by $\frac{v-q}{v}$; if $v \le q$, then these ballots all get voting power $0$ (and are thus ignored in the sequel).
 This is repeated until the desired number of candidates are elected.

 Note that the total voting weight of all voters is decreased by $(q/v) \cdot v = q$ each time, as long as some candidate reaches the quota.
 This rule has been extensively analyzed by \citet{camps2019method} (mostly using $q_D$).
 Independently, it has been studied by \citet{SEL17a} (using $q_H$).
 In the following example, we use $q_H$.